adrienaury/mailmock/CONTRIBUTING.md

 - Limit the first line to 72 characters or less.
 - If the commit is about something that is unfinished, start the message with `wip :`

+## Versioning

+This project follows strictly [semantic versioning](https://semver.org/) for tags and version numbers.

 ## Branching model

 This project uses [this successful branching model](https://nvie.com/posts/a-successful-git-branching-model/).